jamirawan/iirawan.github.io/docs/setup/adding-a-comment-system.md

 [:octicons-file-code-24: Source][8] ·
 :octicons-mortar-board-24: Difficulty: _easy_

-In order to integrate another JavaScript-based comment system provider, you can [extend the theme][9] and [override the `disqus` block][10]:
+In order to integrate another JavaScript based comment system provider, you can [extend the theme][9] and [override the `disqus` block][10]:

 ``` html